 Increasing Jenkins adoption

 As more developer teams realize the benefits to be gained from using Jenkins, many organizations start to become a victim of their own success.
-For some, the original Jenkins master instance becomes overloaded as additional teams start using it.
-An overloaded Jenkins master results in frustration as developers have to wait longer for their jobs to finish.
+For some, the original Jenkins controller instance becomes overloaded as additional teams start using it.
+An overloaded Jenkins controller results in frustration as developers have to wait longer for their jobs to finish.
 In other cases, significant developer resources are used as each team builds and manages its own Jenkins infrastructure.
 This additional workload takes time away from developing software.

 Security and governance challenges